Principles of Acoustics and Vibration (year one for part time)

 School of Science, Engineering and Environment.

-As an audio acoustics student, you will interact with world-class facilities including full anechoic and semi-anechoic chambers, a transmission suite, large and small reverberation chambers, an ITU standard listening room, audiometric test facilities and advanced instrumentation and equipment.
+As an acoustics student, you will interact with world-class facilities including full and semi-anechoic chambers, a transmission suite, large and small reverberation chambers, an ITU standard listening room, audiometric test facilities and a range of advanced instrumentation and equipment.

 The Audio Acoustics postgraduate programme is delivered by an academic team with extensive research and industry knowledge.

 Drawing on over 60 years of acoustics expertise at Salford, the team is connected to live commercial and research projects delivered in collaboration with professional networks and organisations throughout the world.